Teacher Training Program FAQs

 Please review the following information for your profession:

-- American Psychological Association: Spiritual Competency Resource Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
-Spiritual Competency Resource Center maintains responsibility for its programs and their content.
+- American Psychological Association: Spiritual Competency Resource Center (SCRC) is approved by the American Psychological Association to sponsor continuing education for psychologists.
+SCRC maintains responsibility for the program and its content.

-If you are taking a CCT class off Stanford campus, please contact the instructor to see if CEUs are available for the class.
+If you are taking a CCT class off Stanford campus, please contact the instructor to see if CE credits are available for the class.

 Is academic credit offered for the course?